Algorithmic benchmarking results

 The most important indicator is whether or not the actual "max cut", the optimal solution, was also found as the solution by the QAOA algorithm.
 This means a correct answer was given.
 Q-CTRL enables you to get the correct max cut on problems up to 100 qubits.

-Here, Q-CTRL performance management is benchmarked against a "brute-force" classical solution, which at this scale gives a random distribution of results.
+Here, Q-CTRL performance management is benchmarked against a "brute-force" classical solution, which gives a random distribution of results at this scale.
 These random results are comparable to what you would achieve using the default hardware performance as well.
 The improvement of Q-CTRL is visually indicated by the shift of the distribution of results to the right, which indicates higher cut values, i.e. better solutions.

-The following images show randomly generated MaxCut problems of 70-qubit, 80-qubit, and 100-qubit sizes.
+The following images show randomly generated MaxCut problems of 80-qubit, 100-qubit, and 120-qubit sizes.
 Q-CTRL found the correct answer each time.

-Even at the scale of 100-qubits, Q-CTRL is still able to determine the correct maximum cut value.
-The likelihood of finding this answer randomly is incredibly low, which indicates that the algorithm is truly determining a quality answer that would be nearly impossible to come upon otherwise.
+Even at the scale of 120 qubits, the solver is still able to determine the correct maximum cut value.
+The likelihood of finding this answer randomly is incredibly low, and this answer occurs in the distribution multiple times, meaning that the solver consistently finds high quality answers.

 Conclusion